-To set the security level, enter the password (provided when the EMC 10/12 was installed), and press Enter.
+To set the security level, enter the password, and press Enter.
 Move the cursor arrow to the option that you want to be available and click once, then either press Enter or click on the OK button.

-Operator limits the features to those needed for sewing only.
+Operator level security limits the features to those needed for sewing only.
 Service functions are not available in this mode.

-Supervisor enables all functions to be utilized.
-Additionally, you can also lock or unlock the EDS III design functions and set the maximum sewing speed.
+Supervisor level security enables all functions to be utilized.
+Additionally, you can lock or unlock the EDS III design functions and set the maximum sewing speed.